Entropic Thoughts

 The light grey curve represents what Gemini 3 Flash would accomplish with that number of turns.
 My hypothesis was that all models would fall on this curve, i.e. that accounting for how many turns they could afford, they would perform the same.
 But it turns out not so!
 Gemini 3 Flash is truly ahead of the curve implied by the other models.

-It looks like Grok 4.1 Fast sits on the same curve, but we don’t actually know if that’s the case.
-It would be interesting to find out, but I’m all out of time and money for now.
+It looks like Grok 4.1 Fast sits on the same curve as Gemini 3 Flash, but we don’t actually know if that’s the case.
+It would be interesting to find out what the curves look like for other models, including Grok 4.1 Fast, but I’m all out of time and money for now.

 Methodology notes

-I have also switched three games that were not very predictive of performance5 So Far, For a Change, and Plundered Hearts against some others I happen to have played recently6 My own Crimson Witness but also three more games from the same competition: The Organ-Grinder’s Monkey, All That Shimmers…, Adrift, and Kill Wizard. and thus was able to construct achievements for.
+This benchmark also swaps out three games that were not very predictive of performance5 So Far, For a Change, and Plundered Hearts and replaces them with some others I happen to have played recently6 My own Crimson Witness and four more games from the same competition: The Organ-Grinder’s Monkey, All That Shimmers, Adrift, and Kill Wizard. and thus was able to construct achievements for.

 1. informing it that it is playing a text adventure, and some basic instructions for how to do that;